What is Gazumping and How to Avoid It

 Lock-in agreements are a little less common, and some sellers can be a little weary about signing them, but they’re a binding agreement which prevents them from negotiating with any other parties.
 However, it does usually require both buyer and seller to place a sizeable deposit down, and can be a little complicated as a process, but it’s a good idea nevertheless if you’re particularly worried.

-If you’re in a house chain and need the sale of your home to be completed before you can buy your next one, consider using a cash house buyer.
+If you’re in a property chain and need the sale of your home to be completed before you can buy your next one, consider using a cash house buyer.
 Here at Good Move, we’ll provide you with a cash offer in just 24 hours, and can sell your home in as little as 7 days – so you’ll have your equity out and ready to finalise the sale of your new home as soon as possible.